AmericanSquid/CouponSheet/README.md

 ### 5. Start the app using PM2

-To run the app in the background using PM2, use the following commands:
+To run the app in the background using PM2, use the following command:

 ```bash
 pm2 start app.js --name coupon-redemption-app